The Nelson Thomlinson School

-The Nelson Thomlinson School is a comprehensive secondary school located in the market town of Wigton, Cumbria, England.
-The school's motto is the Latin phrase Fide et Operis, "Faith and Works".
-The position of Headteacher has been occupied by David Samuel Northwood since September 2011, after the former head, Janet Downes, retired at the end of the previous academic year.
+The Nelson Thomlinson School is an 11–18 comprehensive coeducational secondary school with a sixth form in the market town of Wigton, Cumbria, England.
+The school's motto is the Latin phrase Fide et Operis, which translates to English as "Faith and Works".
+David Northwood has been headteacher since 2011.
+In May 2023, the school had 1,192 pupils, of whom 182 were in the sixth form.